redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-kickstart-template/README.md

 {% endraw %}
 NetworkManager should automatically select the correct device for us to connect to a wireless network.

-We'll also add the following for wired connections:
+We'll also add the following for wired connections immediately below the previously added content:

 {% raw %}
 ```